Learning about the 10 most common pet injuries helps you be prepared. Read on and plan your prevention tactics when you head out with your pup.

 Read on to learn about the most common injuries to watch for, then check out the full article at WebVet.com for all of the details.

-Lacerations and Bites.
-Your dog is no match for the raccoons sniffing around on garage day.
+Your dog is no match for the raccoons sniffing around on garbage day.
 Nasty fight wounds top the list of all pet injuries.
 Dog to dog, cat to cat and you got it – dog versus cat, plus look out for scuttles with other wild critters.

-Eye trauma.
-Tree branches, cat scratches, your dog’s dreamy eyes are easily injured, and exposed to the risk of dangerous corneal ulcers as a result.
+Tree branches, cat scratches, your dog’s dreamy eyes are easily injured and exposed to the risk of dangerous corneal ulcers as a result.

-Foreign objects.
 Aside from all the household items your dog’s prone to ingest (think: where’s your remote control?), many natural sources end up in your pet’s body.
-Foxtails, burrs and other seed pods attach to pets’ fur and get lodged in their ears, skin and feet.
+Foxtails, burrs, and other seed pods attach to pets’ fur and get lodged in their ears, skin and feet.
 Over time, these grasses and weeds can even work their way into the internal organs making your pet very sick.

-Snake bites.
 Floridians, watch out for water moccasins.
 Southern Californians, keep your dog away from water sprinklers where the rattlesnakes like to hang out.
 Snake bites are more common than many people realize.
-But don’t fret, they’re often more drama then trauma, though always do require a trip to the vet.
+But don’t fret, they’re often more drama than trauma, though always do require a trip to the vet.

 Read the full article at WebVet.com to learn more about these common pet injuries – what to expect and when a trip to the vet is necessary.

 Originally published June 2009; reviewed and updated June 2016.